terraform-google-modules/terraform-google-kubernetes-engine/modules/safer-cluster/README.md

 should be assigned to its own GCP service account to better define the Cloud IAM permissions required for the application.

-If you are using more than 2 projects in your setup, you can consider creting the service account in a different project to keep application and infrastructure separate.
+If you are using more than 2 projects in your setup, you can consider creating the service account in a different project to keep application and infrastructure separate.
 For example, service accounts could be created in each team's project, while the cluster runs in a centrally controlled project.